Winter Homestead Organization

 Other Reasons to Keep Homestead Organization Records

-• Many of the day to day details on the farm isn’t information most of us are going to be able to retain from year to year.
+- Many of the day-to-day details on the farm aren’t information most of us are going to be able to retain from year to year.
 Keeping homesteading records allows you to keep track of important information you may otherwise forget.

-• Homestead records allow you to track and compare disease and pest resistance, yields in varieties of vegetables in the garden; the laying rate of chicken breeds; the conversion rate on a new feed you’re trialing.
+- Homestead records allow you to track and compare disease and pest resistance, yields in varieties of vegetables in the garden; the laying rate of chicken breeds; and the conversion rate on a new feed you’re trialing.

 So let’s work smarter not harder in the new year!
 I think you’ll find that having a system for homestead organization will really help you start finding rest as you go into January for those few weeks before you start seeds.
 You can start fresh and have it all together and feel a little more organized.